nats-io/nats-architecture-and-design/adr/ADR-51.md

 The generated message has a Message TTL of `5m`.

 The time format is RFC3339 and may include a timezone which the server will convert to UTC when received and execute according to UTC time later.

+`Nats-Schedule-TTL` accepts the same values of `Nats-TTL` as defined in [ADR-43](ADR-43.md), which is applied verbatim to the generated message as `Nats-TTL: <value>`.
+However, there are rules around the `@at` syntax when using the `Nats-Schedule-TTL` header:

+- `Nats-Schedule: @at <schedule-time>` publishes a single message at an absolute time, as shown above.
+- `Nats-Schedule-TTL: @at <ttl-time>` gives the generated message an absolute `Nats-TTL: @at <ttl-time>` rather than a duration.
+- When both `Nats-Schedule` and `Nats-Schedule-TTL` use `@at`, the TTL time must be at least 1 second after the schedule time.
+The generated message is published at the schedule time, so a TTL time equal to, before, or less than 1 second after it would yield a message that is already expired or below the 1 second per-message TTL minimum.
+Such a schedule is rejected as an invalid pattern when published.
+- `Nats-Schedule-TTL: @at` may only be combined with a single `@at` schedule.
+Combining it with a repeating schedule (`@every`, predefined, or Cron) is rejected as an invalid pattern, because a fixed absolute expiry would make every generated message expire at the same instant and later messages immediately expire.
+Use a duration-form `Nats-Schedule-TTL` with repeating schedules.

 There may only be one message per subject that holds a schedule, if a user wishes to have many delayed messages all publishing into the same subject the scheduled messages need to go into something like `orders.schedule.UUID` where UUID is a unique identifier, set the `Nats-Schedule-Target` to the desired target subject.